Hussein-L-AlMadhachi/Hussein-L-AlMadhachi/README.md

 <h4> ✨ &nbsp;My Goals </h4>

-- 🎛️&nbsp; try making my own Redis<sup>&#174;</sup> clone using [ht-tree](https://github.com/Hussein-L-AlMadhachi/ht-tree) and [ht-tree](https://github.com/Hussein-L-AlMadhachi/hb-tree) or a new version of those
+- 🎛️&nbsp; try making my own Redis<sup>&#174;</sup> clone using [ht-tree](https://github.com/Hussein-L-AlMadhachi/ht-tree) and [ht-tree](https://github.com/Hussein-L-AlMadhachi/hb-tree) or a new version of those.
-- 🛠️&nbsp; Releasing the new version of <a href="https://github.com/Hussein-L-AlMadhachi/Rhenium"> Rhenium </a> the backend build and automation tool
+- 🛠️&nbsp; Releasing the new version of <a href="https://github.com/Hussein-L-AlMadhachi/Rhenium"> Rhenium </a> the backend build and automation tool.

 > Contact me using my email [almadhachihussein@gmail.com](mailto:almadhachihussein@gmail.com)